Ocrolus/react-widget/README.md

 - `widgetUuid` (required): A unique identifier for the widget.
 - `token` (optional): An authentication token.
 - `onClose` (optional): Callback function called when the upload is closed.
 This will return how many files were uploaded.
+- `onOpen` (optional): Callback function that must return a promise.
+The purpose of this method is to execute just in time token fetching prior to opening the widget.
 - `onError` (optional): Callback function called in case of an error.
 This will return errors defined in `WIDGET_ERROR` if the library or the jwt token initialization fails.
 - `loadingElement`: (optional): React.ComponentType What to render while the library is initializing.
 - `readyObserver` (optional): Callback to observe the readiness state.
 This will be called when ready is true.
 #### Example

 ```jsx